facebookarchive/AsyncDisplayKit/docs/_docs/layout2-web-flexbox-differences.md

 ### Missing features

-Certain features like `flexWrap` on a `ASStackLayoutSpec` are not supported currently.
-See <a href = "layout2-properties.html">Layout Properties</a> for the full list of properties that are supported.
+Certain features are not supported currently.
+See <a href = "layout2-layout-element-properties.html">Layout Properties</a> for the full list of properties that are supported.